nhsconnect/nhslogin/src/interface-spec-doc-3.md

 - [OpenID Connect Core Specification](https://openid.net/specs/openid-connect-core-1_0.html), s5.3.1
 - [RFC6750: OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750), s2

-The Client sends the UserInfo Request using either HTTP GET (recommended) or HTTP POST.
+The Client sends the UserInfo Request using either HTTP GET (**recommended**) or HTTP POST.

-The Access Token obtained from an OpenID Connect Authentication Request MUST be sent as a Bearer Token using the Authorization header field, per Section 2 of [OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750).
+The Access Token obtained from an OpenID Connect Authentication Request **must** be sent as a Bearer Token using the Authorization header field, per [OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750), s2.

 The following is a non-normative example of a UserInfo Request: